drcforbin/rwte/README.md

 If the `-b` of `--bench` argument is supplied, rwte will exit after the config file is loaded/run.
 Lua code can look for these arguments to run tests and benchmarking.

+The default library used for display is xcb.
+By specifying `-x` of `--wayland` on the command line, it'll use wayland instead.
+Note that wayland support is missing some things (e.g., all clipboard), and isn't repainting properly.
+It's a work in progress.

+Re wayland repainting, now that we have multiple buffers, we need to use damage properly, as we don't fully repaint all the buffers, but we tell wayland to paint the whole buffer every time.

 The config file is expected to assign to set a global `config` object, and may also connect event handlers for `window` / `term` events.